heavyai/heavydb/docs/release-notes/index.md

 # MapD Platform
-The latest version of the MapD Platform is 1.1.8.
+The latest version of the MapD Platform is 1.1.9.

+#### **1.1.9** - Released June 27, 2016

+##### New
+- Improved logging and system process management
+  - Deprecated `--disable-fork` flag in `mapd_server`.
+Please remove this flag from any config files.
+  - Removed `fork()` from `mapd_server`.
+Automatic restart should now be handled by an external process, such as `systemd`.
+  - Added graceful shutdown to `mapd_web_server` so that `systemd` more accurately reports its status
+  - Modified `mapd_server` service file so that `systemd` more accurately reports its status
+  - Improved logging of various mapd_server operations
+- Improved memory handling to better maximize GPU RAM usage

+##### Fixed
+- Fixed a bug that prevented queries from running which were joining an empty table
+- Fixed a subtle stroke/line visual defect when polygons are rendered on the backend

 #### **1.1.8** — Released June 21, 2016

 ##### New
 - Added `\copygeo` command to support ingesting shapefiles
 - Added backend API for rendering polygons

 ##### Fixed
 - Improved performance of `CASE` queries that don't have an `ELSE` clause
 - Fixed a crash that would occur when certain large output results were generated
 - Improved performance of queries, such as `SELECT * FROM table_name LIMIT 5`
 - Fixed a bug that would sometimes omit results from queries with `AVG` where `NULL`s were present

 #### **1.1.7** — Released June 13, 2016